Government, Politics, and Public Policy

 - CQ Roll Call - Internship Guide - Roll Call's guide to acing your internship.

-- DC Public Affairs + Communications Jobs blog - Daily posts with new jobs and internshps in Public Affairs, Communications, Public Relations, Media, Web Development, Lobbying and related fields.
+- DC Public Affairs + Communications Jobs blog - Daily posts with opportunities in Public Affairs, Communications, Public Relations, Media, Web Development, Lobbying and related fields

-- Opportunities in Public Affairs - Opportunities in Public Affairs is the #1 source of Capitol Hill Jobs, Legislative jobs, and Public Affairs and PR jobs in the Washington, DC area and nationwide.
-Please contact email@example.com for login information.
+- Opportunities in Public Affairs - OPA is #1 source of Capitol Hill Jobs, Legislative jobs, and Public Affairs and PR jobs in the Washington, DC area and nationwide.
+Contact email@example.com for login information.

-- Politico - Politico is a great resource for political news and other articles.
+- Politico - Political news and other articles

-- theHill - The Hill offers the latest news and job opportunities for people interested in policy or a political career.
+- theHill - News and job opportunities for people interested in policy or a political career